Hilton Head Island

 Sea Pines Forest Preserve

-605-acres set aside for nature in the heart of Sea Pines, call Sea Pines Recreation Department for reservations for walking tours, hayrides and more at (800)SEAPINES.
+The Sea Pines Forest Preserve is a 605 acre protected area for wildlife habitat and outdoor exploration in the heart of Sea Pines.
+The preserve includes bridle paths, wetland boardwalks, bridges and fishing docks.
+Call Sea Pines Recreation Department for reservations for walking tours, hayrides and more at (800)SEAPINES.

 Shelter Cove Harbour-Palmetto Dunes Resort